 The Court established that the complaint about the investigation into the incident – which had occurred in an area under the command of an officer of the armed forces of the United Kingdom – fell within the jurisdiction of the Netherlands within the meaning of Article 1 of the Convention (contract parties’ obligation to respect the rights guaranteed in the Convention).
 The Court noted in particular that the Netherlands had retained full command over its military personnel in Iraq.

-During a peacekeeping operation, a man(the victim) was fatally killed by a Netherlands Royal Army officer in 2004 on the territory of south Iraq, occupied by the UK.
+During a peacekeeping operation, a man(the victim) was fatally killed by a Netherlands Royal Army officer in 2004 on the territory of southern Iraq, occupied by the UK.
 The victim is a civilian.In 2007, the father of the victim applied to the Netherlands requiring the officer to be investigated and prosecuted.
 However, the Netherlands prosecutor rejected to accede the request.
 The father appealed.
 The Court of Appeal ruled that the prosecutor had rightfully rejected the investigation and prosecution, as “the Netherlands troops had not exercised effective authority in Iraq” and “the Convention(ECHR) did not bind Netherlands’ troops in Iraq”.(Obviously, Iraq is not a member of the ECHR) The rejection of prosecution is not a violation of Article 2 of the European Convention of the Human Rights.
 Later on, the father of the victim made application to the European Court of Human Rights, stating that the Netherlands violated its obligation under Article 2 of the ECHR regarding the right to life.

 This case is very interesting in two aspects.

-In international law, there were overall control test (ICJ) and effective control test (ICTY-Tadic case) for the exercise jurisdiction.
+In international law, there was overall control test (ICJ) and effective control test (ICTY-Tadic case) for the exercise jurisdiction.
 However, the ECtHR rendered its decision in this case and put up another term, full command.
 What’s the difference?
 In addition, there is a problem regarding the extra-jurisdiction issue.
-What rule is applicable to the criminal behavior under the situation that State A exercised its jurisdiction over the territory of State B, occupied by State C, for the international interest?
-Does this situation fallen in to the pre-existing legal institutions of international humanitarian law?
+What rule applies to the criminal behaviour under the situation that State A exercised its jurisdiction over the territory of State B, occupied by State C, for the international interest?
+Does this situation fall into the pre-existing legal institutions of international humanitarian law?